anguzuDaniel/black-jack/readme.md

     3. Vanilla javaScript

 # Note:
-- BlackJack is a house game, which means that when you lose, the house wins, and when you loses, the house wins.
+- BlackJack is a house game, which means that when you lose, the house wins, and when you win, the house loses.
     Blackjack is a player banked game, as the house has no interest at all in pot, they just take out a small percentage as a fee, and the winning and         losung        of   money s strictly between the players.
     In blackjack the dealer is someone appionted at a grambling table to assit in the conduct of the games, especially in the distibution of bed and payouts.
     Dealler/ Croupies are typically employedd by casino.